TRaSH-Guides/Guides/docs/Bazarr/After-install-configuration.md

-# After Install Configuration
+# After-Install Configuration

 After you've installed everything, it's best to check your settings.

 !!! warning
   Bazarr only searches for subs for Episodes and Movies that are added *after the install*.

   You will need to set the preferred languages for your *existing* Shows and Movies.

 In this example, I will show you how to do that with the series.